Paris Peace Conference (1919–1920): Chinese approach

-The Chinese delegation was led by Lou Tseng-Tsiang, who was accompanied by Wellington Koo and Cao Rulin.
+The Chinese delegation was led by Lu Zhengxiang, who was accompanied by Wellington Koo and Cao Rulin.
 Koo demanded Germany's concessions on Shandong be returned to China.
 He also called for an end to imperialist institutions such as extraterritoriality, legation guards, and foreign leaseholds.
 Despite American support and the ostensible spirit of self-determination, the Western powers refused his claims but instead transferred the German concessions to Japan.
 That sparked widespread student protests in China on 4 May, later known as the May Fourth Movement, which eventually pressured the government into refusing to sign the Treaty of Versailles.
 Thus, the Chinese delegation at the conference was the only one not to sign the treaty at the signing ceremony.

 Other nations' approach

 All-Russian Government (Whites)

 While Russia was formally excluded from the Conference although it had fought against the Central Powers for three years.
-However the Russian Provincial Council (chaired by Prince Lvov), the successor to the Russian Constituent Assembly and the political arm of the Russian White movement attended the conference and was represented by the former tsarist minister Sergey Sazonov, who, if the Tsar had not been overthrown, would most likely have attended the conference anyway.
+However the Russian Provincial Council (chaired by Prince Lvov), the successor to the Russian Constituent Assembly and the political arm of the Russian White movement attended the conference and was represented by the former tsarist minister Sergey Sazonov, who, if the tsar had not been overthrown, would most likely have attended the conference anyway.
 The Council maintained the position of an indivisible Russia, but some were prepared to negotiate over the loss of Poland and Finland.
 The Council suggested all matters relating to territorial claims or demands for autonomy within the former Russian Empire be referred to a new All-Russian Constituent Assembly.

-Baltic States
+Baltic states

-Delegations from the Baltic States of Estonia, Latvia and Lithuania, led respectively by Jaan Poska, Jānis Čakste and Augustinas Voldemaras, also participated in the conference, and successfully achieved international recognition of the independence of Estonia, Latvia and Lithuania.
+Delegations from the Baltic states of Estonia, Latvia and Lithuania, led respectively by Jaan Poska, Jānis Čakste and Augustinas Voldemaras, also participated in the conference, and successfully achieved international recognition of the independence of Estonia, Latvia and Lithuania.

 Ukraine

 Ukraine had its best opportunity to win recognition and support from foreign powers at the conference.
-At a meeting of the Big Five on 16 January, Lloyd George called Ukrainian leader Symon Petliura (1874–1926) an adventurer and dismissed Ukraine as an anti-Bolshevik stronghold.
+At a meeting of the Big Five on 16 January, Lloyd George called Ukrainian leader Symon Petliura an adventurer and dismissed Ukraine as an anti-Bolshevik stronghold.
 Sir Eyre Crowe, British Undersecretary of State for Foreign Affairs, spoke against a union of East Galicia and Poland.
 The British cabinet never decided whether to support a united or dismembered Russia.
 The United States was sympathetic to a strong, united Russia, as a counterpoise to Japan, but Britain feared a threat to India.
 Petliura appointed Count Tyshkevich as his representative to the Vatican, and Pope Benedict XV recognized Ukrainian independence, but Ukraine was effectively ignored.

 Belarus

 A delegation of the Belarusian Democratic Republic, under Prime Minister Anton Łuckievič, also participated in the conference, and attempted to gain international recognition of the independence of Belarus.
-On the way to the conference, the delegation was received by Czechoslovak President Tomáš Masaryk in Prague.
-During the conference, Łuckievič had meetings with the exiled foreign minister of Admiral Alexander Kolchak's Russian government, Sergey Sazonov, and Polish Prime Minister Ignacy Jan Paderewski.
+On the way to the conference, the delegation was received by Czechoslovak president Tomáš Masaryk in Prague.
+During the conference, Łuckievič had meetings with the exiled foreign minister of Admiral Alexander Kolchak's Russian government, Sergey Sazonov, and Polish prime minister Ignacy Jan Paderewski.